-Service climate refers to “employees’ consensual perceptions of organizations’ emphasis on service quality” (p.
-237).
-Antecedents of service climate include human resource practices and leadership, and consequences of service climate include employee attitudes (e.g., job satisfaction and organizational commitment), service performance, customer satisfaction, and financial outcomes, according to an investigation by Hong, Liao, Hu, and Jiang.
-In diagram form, the results are as follows:
+Service climate refers to a situation where employees agree that their organization values high quality customer service.
+Antecedents of service climate include human resource practices and leadership, and consequences of service climate include employee attitudes (e.g., job satisfaction and organizational commitment), service performance, customer satisfaction, and financial outcomes, according to a recent study (Hong, Liao, Hu, & Jiang, 2013).

-Since the American and global economies are shifting from manufacturing to service, this result of service climate’s antecedents and consequences is particularly important.
+Since the American and global economies are shifting from manufacturing to service, the discovery of a service climate’s antecedents and consequences is particularly important.
 As the authors point out, 76% of the American gross domestic product is related to the service sector while 63% of the world’s gross domestic product is.